-Named by many as one of the ten most beautiful drives in all of the USA, the Scenic 7 Byway passes through Arkansas’ varied geographical regions with views of coastal plains, rolling hills, dense pine forests, and mountain ranges.
-The entire route passing from north to south through central Arkansas was designated as the state’s first scenic byway and runs from Diamond City, Arkansas near the Missouri State Line to the Louisiana State line near El Dorado, Arkansas.
+Named by many as one of the ten most beautiful drives in the USA, the Scenic 7 Byway passes through Arkansas’ varied geographical regions with views of coastal plains, rolling hills, dense pine forests, and mountain ranges.
+The entire route, passing from north to south through central Arkansas, was designated as the state’s first scenic byway and runs from Diamond City, Arkansas, near the Missouri State Line, to the Louisiana State Line near El Dorado, Arkansas.

 The entire length of the byway is 290 miles, so plan on making a leisurely drive and enjoy the journey through this varied and beautiful state.
 Along the way, you will drive through the beautiful Ozark and Ouachita Mountains with dramatic mountain views and have the opportunity to visit numerous historical and scenic attractions.

 Either way, when you travel this beautiful scenic byway, this is a drive that you will long treasure and remember.

 Begin the full journey at Bull Shoals Lake near Diamond City, where you will soon meander through the Boston Range of the Ozark Mountains.
-The route will provide you a number of opportunities to explore unspoiled scenic landscapes where you will view cliffs, rock formations, waterfalls, and wildlife.
+The route will provide you with a number of opportunities to explore unspoiled scenic landscapes where you will view cliffs, rock formations, waterfalls, and wildlife.